 “Given the uncertainty of asset flows in the sector, we expect firms to continue to seek bolt-on acquisitions that offer scale and known cost savings from back-office efficiencies,” says Mercer Capital.

 International law firm White & Case agrees, and predicts high levels of deal activity will be sustained over the medium term.

 Yet despite the prospective benefits, many asset and wealth management tie ups fail.
 Two major banana peels prevent M&A success, as these hindrances commonly trip up partnering fund firms, according to Institutional Investor:

 Organizations can do little to reduce the risk of culture clash, other than carefully assessing potential M&A partners in advance for the best possible fit.

 But they can minimize the challenges, costs and potential failure points involved in their technology integration.
 And outsourcing offers the most effective and reliable answer.

 As asset management becomes ever more complex, fast-paced, globalized and technology-driven, specialist outsourcing providers can offer important and proven benefits:

 According to White & Case, the rise in “outsourcing of back and middle office functions, together with increased deployment of fintech solutions” will be key industry trends to watch.
-The flexibility that outsourcing affords investment managers, enabling them to take advantage of M&A opportunities and grow their business, is just one (compelling) reason why.
+The flexibility that outsourcing affords asset managers, enabling them to take advantage of M&A opportunities and grow their business, is just one (compelling) reason why.